derhansen/sf_event_mgt/Documentation/ForEditors/BackendModule/Index.rst

 Available actions
 ~~~~~~~~~~~~~~~~~

-The backend module contains 2 actions in the upper left.
+The backend module contains 5 actions in the upper left.

 .. figure:: ../../Images/be-module-actions.png
    :alt: Actions of the backend module

-* The first action creates a new event
+* The first 4 actions creates new items (event, location, organisator, speaker)
-* The second action does the same as the cronjob, it hides/removes expired registrations
+* The last action does the same as the cronjob, it hides/removes expired registrations

 CSV export
 ~~~~~~~~~~